 Like Delta Smelt, scientists are seriously concerned about the decline of Longfin Smelt.
 It is part of the collective decline of pelagic fishes known as the Pelagic Organism Decline (POD) that also includes native Delta Smelt Hypomesus transpacificus, introduced Striped Bass Morone saxatillis, and introduced Threadfin Shad Dorosoma pentenense.
-The Pelagic Organism Management Team (POD-MT) was formed by the IEP in 2005 to evaluate potential causes of the decline.
+The Pelagic Organism Decline Management Team (POD-MT) was formed by the Interagency Ecological Program (IEP) in 2005 to evaluate potential causes of the decline.
 The team developed several conceptual models to guide work plan development and integrate results.
 Work plans are updated as new information is learned (Baxter et al 2010 (PDF), IEP 2016 (PDF)).

-Longfin Smelt was observed dating back to 1889, in diverse habitats north of the Bay-Delta such as coastal lagoons, bays, estuaries, sloughs, tidal freshwater streams and offshore (Garwood in press).
+Longfin Smelt was observed dating back to 1889, in diverse habitats north of the Bay-Delta such as coastal lagoons, bays, estuaries, sloughs, tidal freshwater streams and offshore (Garwood 2017).
 The causes of decline from northern estuaries are not clearly known, but they are probably similar to those of the Bay-Delta, which are multiple and synergistic.
 Some single causes outlined in Moyle (2002) include:

 - Reduction in freshwater outflows